beamuu/nft-contract-assignment/reentrancy-poc/README.md

 Please feel free to clone and learn about smart contract's reentrancy attack from this repository.

+#### Concept Explanation

+`Target` contract allows you to to increment the `uint256 myStorage` variable only 20 times.
+But we gonna make it increment more than 20 times
+(more than the maximum limit `maxSupply`).
+This idea was base on the implementation of the `onERC721Received` function on ERC721 Token Standard which allow ERC721 Contract to callback to your base contract.
+The attacking model was set up for [Hashmask NFT Contract](https://etherscan.io/address/0xc2c747e0f7004f9e8817db2ca4997657a7746928#code).
+The idea was reentrancing `Target` again when it call the function back to us (`Attacker`).
+According my testing result, I can break the limit of the maximum calling which is a `maxSupply` for 190 times.
+Which mean in case of Hashmask NFT Contract, we can break the limit of maximum NFT supply up to `MAX+190` tokens.

 ### Getting Started
 ```sh
 $ git clone https://github.com/nutchanonc/nft-contract-assignment